Clinics on The Cliff

 In all Clinics on the Cliff™, University faculty supervise students who provide the direct services.
 While providing quality care, they’re also developing hands-on educational skills and knowledge, under appropriate guidance.

-Student have an opportunity to practice what was taught in class and then take that into real-life scenarios with patients in the clinic, while also benefiting the community.
+Students have an opportunity to practice what was taught in class and then take that into real-life scenarios with patients in the clinic, while also benefiting the community.
 Not only do the pro-bono clinics address a need in the community, they help students follow their professional dreams and prepare for life outside of the University.

 Impactful Learning, Quality Care, & Serving the Community